 Is a placement test required?
 Students who attend one of our partner schools will take a placement test at their school.
-Students from other schools do not need to take a placement test.
+Students from other schools will need to provide standardized testing and potentialyl take a math placement test.

 How do you apply to the Aquinas Program?
-Students who score within the 90th percentile on the placement test will receive an invitation to apply prior to the March registration.
+Students who score within the 90th percentile on each subject of the placement test will receive an invitation to apply prior to the March registration.
 For more information about the Aquinas Program, click here.

 Do you offer tuition assistance?
 We do offer forms of tuition assistance.
 The most common options are our General Scholarship and the St. Augustine Scholarship.
 Click here for more information.

 Do you have to be Catholic to attend McGill-Toolen?
 You do not have to be Catholic to attend McT.
-Our population is about 84% Catholic but all denominations are welcome to apply.
+Our population is about 84% Catholic; but students of any denomination are welcome to apply.

 Do you offer tutoring or extra help?
 We have several options for tutoring and extra assistance.
 Teachers are available before and after school.
 We offer peer tutoring by our NHS and Aquinas students.
 We have a Math Lab on campus and more resources available through the guidance office.

-Can I move up or down in course levels?
+Can students move up or down in course levels?
 Example CP2, CP1, Honors?
 We use the placement test and other past standardized test scores to place students according to their ability in courses.
-There is some room for movement, depending upon your test score.
-You would speak to your guidance counselor regarding those changes.
+There is some room for movement, depending upon the student's test score.
+Students would speak to their guidance counselor regarding those changes.

 What is your drug policy?
 Every student is screened once a year if not more.
 Our entire policy can be found in the student handbook.

 Do you allow accommodations?
-Our counselors will be sure to let teachers know of each student’s individual accommodations as long as we have the student’s current testing paperwork on file.
-This service is available to all students even if they are not in our Academic Enrichment (resource) program.
+Our counselors will notify teachers of each student’s individual accommodations as long as we have the student’s current testing paperwork on file.
+This service is available to all students, even if they are not in our Academic Enrichment (resource) program.